Jody Jaress: Music

 Jaress is a singer in the blues and jazz genres.
 She has opened for artists that include Louis Armstrong, Harry Belafonte, Dinah Shore, and Janet Blair.
 She has also shared dual billing with multi-Grammy winner, Bili Redd Thedford.

 For her years of performing and contribution to the jazz and blues community, on April 30, 2015, Jaress was named as a "Jazz and Blues Living Legend" and Inducted into the foundation by the Duke Ellington Society of L.A., the Living Legend Foundation, JaZzabration, NAACP Beverly Hills and Hollywood, and by the City of Los Angeles as an official event to celebrate "International Jazz Day" created by the United Nations Educational, Scientific and Cultural Organization UNESCO), and held annually since 2011, around the globe in more than 196 countries to date.
 For four years she performed a monthly gig with her friend and smooth jazz/pop singer, Linda A. as "Just Us...
 Jody & Linda" and musical friends.

+Personal life

+Jaress has two children, a son, JC Jaress (married to Anastasia King Jaress), and a daughter, Michele Lea Jaress (1967-1998).
+She divorced Michael F. Jaress, the father of her two children, in 1975.